cmg-york/secure-fuse/README.md

 * Additional axioms may be needed for various security or privacy requirements and complex formulations thereof including non-disclosure, redundancy, retention or disposal etc.

 ## Domain and Security Requirements
-As mentioned in the paper, a special action is added in the domain specification for the purpose of enforcing its precondition.
+A special action is added in the domain specification for the purpose of enforcing its precondition.
 This is due to the fact that SHOP2’s problem specification is written in the form of a top level method rather than a goal state.
 Thus, a method we call ```final``` is introduced and security and other domain requirements are added as preconditions.
 Successful fulfilment of these preconditions allows the planner to execute “done”, a dummy unconditional action.

 ## Problem Specification